 In addition to the restrictions mandated by law, a student may

-control access to his or her records by completing forms at the
+control access to his or her records by completing forms at University Registrar Services.

 ||Inspection of student records by school officials for